 I write cross-genre fiction with a humorous, often satirical, slant.
-I'm currently querying a bureaucratic fantasy novel inspired by an adulthood working in the retail and service industries combined with a lifetime playing video games.
+I'm currently querying The Goblin Market, a bureaucratic fantasy novel inspired by an adulthood working retail and a lifetime playing video games.

 I grew up watching TV and playing computer games while secretly wanting to publish a book or two.

-I went to college for psychology because, ultimately, I wanted to write interesting, relatable characters.
-After taking a class in "Consumer Psychology", I got jaded and dropped out.
+I went to college for psychology because, ultimately, I wanted to write interesting, relatable characters (and learn to understand my own issues with depression and anxiety).

 During this time, I worked as a grocery stocker, an all-night baker, and a retail clerk at the nation's largest pawn shop/video game store.

-I got a Bachelors in English and Linguistics while going to writing groups.
-Before long, I sat in the audience of open mic poetry and slam sessions.
-After a year publishing online articles, a prestigious poetry press asked me to run their blog.
+I got a Bachelors in English and Linguistics, started going to writing groups and attending open mic poetry and slam sessions.
+I blogged for a year before a poetry press asked me to blog for them.